SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 curl https://##your-tracking-domain-here##/.well-known/assetlinks.json
 ```

-You can check your S3 bucket configuration is secure using [this tool](https://console.aws.amazon.com/trustedadvisor/home?#/category/security).
+> Note: If your tracking sub-domain does not have spec file(s), mobile devices will also look on the root domain for files in the `/.well-known` directory.
+This is shown in the above simple [Apache example](#apache).

+### Check your tracked links

+You can view your encoded links using Gmail, by selecting the three dots menu top-right, then "View Original".
+Check the domain is as expected, and the `<A HREF ..` links are using HTTPS.

-#### Ensure your app matches your tracking domain
+### Check your app matches your tracking domain

-The domains entitlement in your app(s) need to match your tracking domain.
+The domains entitlement in your app(s) must match your tracking domain.
 This can be done specifically, or with a wildcard matching a sub-domain.
 Refer to
 * [Apple](#ios-spec-file) configuration
 * [Android](android-spec-file) configuration

----
 ## Further reading

 1. [Branch.io](https://blog.branch.io/how-to-setup-universal-links-to-deep-link-on-apple-ios/) article on setting up iOS Universal Links